There are multiple types of brain cancer. Some examples include astrocytomas, ependymomas, and oligodendrogliomas.

 Cancerous brain tumors usually require more treatment than non-cancerous tumors.

-Factors affecting how a person responds to treatment include:
+Factors affecting how a person responds to treatment

 - tumor location